ugo-studio/wasm-jseval/README.md

 ### How big is this?

-`duktapeEval` is about 348kB, and gzipped version is 154kB.
+`DukTape` is about 348kB, and gzipped version is 154kB.
-`quickjsEval` is about 484kB, and gzipped version is 225kB.
+`QuickJs` is about 484kB, and gzipped version is 225kB.